HardyScheel/beautiful-jekyll/_posts/2018-12-03-eclipse-setting-up-eclipse-for-java.md

 Eclipse uses its own integrated Java compiler.
 You do not need to set up a JDK for Eclipse.
 It is only necessary to set up a Java JRE to run applications you write.

 Every Eclipse workspace needs its own settings.
 Projects in this workspace inherit these workspace settings.
-But you can set up every procject on its own.
+But you can set up every project on its own.

 ### Table of content
 - [Add JRE api documentation and source code to use it within Eclipse](#add-jre-api-documentation-and-source-code-to-use-it-within-eclipse)